valobox/epub/README.md

 ### Modifing files

-When ever you have instance to an `Epub::Item` you can edit that file in place, for example to modify the first item in the epub
+When ever you have an instance of a `Epub::Item` you can edit that file in place, for example to modify the first item in the epub

     # Get the first html item
     item = epub.spine.items.first